-Basically the Referee has three choices on each shot played:
+Basically, the Referee has three choices on each shot played:

-- ii. whether the ball was not a good return, i.e. down, not up, or out; - iii. unsure whether the ball was a good return or not.
+- i.whether the ball was a good return, i.e. up or in court; - ii.whether the ball was not a good return, i.e. down, not up, or out; - iii.unsure whether the ball was a good return or not.